jackfiliault/jackfiliault.github.io/_posts/2025-08-07-surfreport-endpoint.md

     <tr>
         <td><code>{day}/{time}</code>/recommendation</td>
         <td>String</td>
         <td>An overall recommendation of whether or not you should go surfing.
 The recommendation is based on a combination of factors including wind, watertemp, and surfheight.
-Three responses are possible: (1) &quot;Go surfing!&quot;, (2) &quot;Surfing conditions are okay, not great.&quot;, and (3) &quot;Not a good day for surfing.&quot;</td>
+Three responses are possible: (1) "Go surfing!", (2) "Surfing conditions are okay, not great.", and (3) "Not a good day for surfing."</td>
     </tr>
 </table>